Back to blog

 1000+ prompts, team (5+ users)Prompt Architects Team, AIPRM Team, custom internal

-Notion-based libraryNotion + a script that pings unused prompts (DIY)
+Notion-based DIY libraryNotion plus a script that flags unused prompts

-API-driven (production AI)PromptLayer, LangSmith — different category, not chat libraries
+API-driven (production AI)PromptLayer, LangSmith — a different category, not chat libraries

 If you're at 200+ prompts:

-3. Tag your top 20 with framework + last-tested.
+3. Tag your top 20 with framework and last-tested date.

 If you're at 500+ prompts:

-2. Partition by project / client if applicable.
+2. Partition by client or project if that maps to your work.

 If you're at 1000+ prompts:

-2. Split into team-shared + personal if multi-user.
+2. Split into team-shared and personal zones if you're multi-user.

-3. Set up variable templates for everything you use 5+ times.
+3. Build variable templates for anything you use five or more times.

 Frequently asked questions